-PBDA will conduct comprehensive invoice reviews to ensure compliance with grant contracts and requirements outlined in its program guidelines and the BEAD NOFO.
+PBDA will conduct comprehensive invoice reviews to ensure compliance with grant contracts and requirements outlined in its program guidelines and the BEAD Notice of Funding Opportunity (NOFO).
 PBDA will conduct project site visits on a random and periodic basis.
-It will request service provision data from applicants for new areas of services and will utilize Ookla, M-Lab, and other available speed test data to evaluate changes in speed service levels for all BEAD-funded projects.
+It will request service provision data from applicants for new areas of services and will utilize Ookla, M-Lab, and other available and similarly developed speed test data to evaluate changes in speed service levels for all BEAD-funded projects.

 The status of projects will be monitored using PBDA-developed documentation systems that monitor invoices, financial records, document compliance, and reimbursement calculation.
 Program reports will be made available to NTIA as scheduled and requested.